darrylys/jpa-entity-generator/README.md

 Execute `mvn package`.

 Required libraries will be copied to target/lib folder
-Sample of generated code is in target/entity-generated folder.
+Example of generated code is in target/entity-generated folder.
-Sample of DB schema source, hibernate properties and reverse engineering customizer is in src/main/resources.
+Example of DB schema source, hibernate properties and reverse engineering customizer is in src/main/resources db_init.sql, hibernate.properties and hibernate.reveng.xml respectively.

 Documentation about hibernate customizer xml file can be seen [here](https://www.codejava.net/frameworks/hibernate/how-to-customize-hibernate-reverse-engineering-code-generation).